Box-In-A-Box-Studios/BIAB.WebAPI/ReadMe.md

-# Box in a Box .Net 6 Web API Library
+# Box in a Box Web API Library
-Adds a extensions for .Net 6 Web APIs to more easily configure Authentication, Authorization, and CORS.
+Adds a extensions for .Net 6 and .Net 7 Web APIs to more easily configure Authentication, Authorization, and CORS.

 ## Getting Started
 ### Installation